You don’t have to be Christian or particularly religious to know something is wrong with the world.

 1. AUTONOMY – Separation from God

-At the heart of sin is “autonomy” (which literally means “self-rule”).
+At the heart of sin is “autonomy” (which means “self-rule”).

-One of the most helpful explanations of the sin phenomenon comes from the realm of politics.
+One of the most helpful explanations of the sin phenomenon comes from politics.

-When a country or state wants to break away from a commonwealth or a parent nation, it undertakes what we call a “U.D.I.” – a Unilateral Declaration of Independence.
+When a country or state wants to break away from a commonwealth or a parent nation, it undertakes a “U.D.I.” – a Unilateral Declaration of Independence.

-Through the years, many countries have attempted UDI.
-In 1965 Ian Smith, the Prime Minister of Rhodesia, announced a UDI and pulled away from Britain, forming what we know today as Zimbabwe.
+Many countries have attempted UDI over the years.
+In 1965, Ian Smith, the Prime Minister of Rhodesia, announced a UDI and pulled away from Britain, forming what we know today as Zimbabwe.

 In the story of the garden called Eden, that is essentially what humans did when they disobeyed God and decided to go their own way (Genesis 3).